 The Council will need to ensure that it has a strategy in place to deliver the infrastructure required to support growth.
-From April 2014, the Council will be able to continue to use Section 106 agreements to secure on-site infrastructure and site-specific mitigation.
+From April 2015, the Council will be able to continue to use Section 106 agreements to secure on-site infrastructure and site-specific mitigation.
 However, the Council will not be able to pool contributions to pay for a specific item of infrastructure (or type of infrastructure) from more than five Section 106 agreements.

 The bulk of the Council's housing supply for the next five years is expected to come from a relatively small number of strategic sites, many of which will provide their own infrastructure on-site.
-The others are likely to be able to provide financial contributions for specific items of infrastructure using Section 106 agreements.
+The others are likely to be able to provide financial contributions for specific items of infrastructure using pooled contributions from up to five Section 106 agreements.

 The Council also expects to receive between 30 to 50 housing units from windfall sites every year.
 It would be difficult to raise pooled contributions from these developments, as it would necessitate contributions from more than five agreements.
+Some of these schemes are very small in terms of numbers of units and we assume that the Council would not normally secure significant financial contributions (if anything at all) due to the cost and time involved in drafting Section 106 agreements.
+If this assumption correctly describes the situation in Uttlesford, then the Council is unlikely to lose significant income after April 2015.